 Technology & Innovations

 The conference is not politically based, rather should be seen as an opportunity to access information that is not readily available.
-The conference envisions that partnerships and working in unison should form the basis of closing the gap in Indigenous disadvantage, particularly in Aboriginal & Torres Straits Islander peoples whose living with a disability.
+The conference envisions that partnerships and working in unison should form the basis of closing the gap in Indigenous disadvantage, particularly in Aboriginal & Torres Straits Islander peoples who are living with a disability.

-The conference is not politically based.
+The conference is not politically biased.
 Rather, it should be seen as an opportunity to access information that is not readily available.
 Today the world has become smaller with the invention of the internet and jet travel.
 As such, we are of the belief that there is nothing more empowering and more effective than people having an opportunity to network and collaborate.
-The conference vision for this event is to embrace the philosophy of First Nations community controlled and mainstream service providers through promoting an informative forum of research, health education and training of staff for the betterment of Indigenous health.
+The conference vision for this event is to embrace the philosophy of First Nations community-controlled and mainstream service providers through promoting an informative forum of research, health education and training of staff for the betterment of Indigenous health.

 To engage in partnerships with mutual respect

 In 8 years, the closing the gap initiative has had mixed results

 We still have an Indigenous life expectancy of around 10 years less than mainstream Australians